 The FLUSH register allows the entire cache contents to be flushed.
 This is necessary if software has reprogrammed the flash contents, and needs to clear out stale data and code, without performing a reboot.
-Cache flushes are triggered either manually by writing 1 to FLUSH, or automatically when the XIP block is brought out of reset.
-The flush is implemented by zeroing the cache tag memory using an internal counter, which takes just over 1024 clock cycles (16 kB total size / 8 bytes per line / 2 ways per set).

-Flushing the cache whilst accessing flash data (perhaps initiating the flush on one core whilst another core may be executing code from flash) is a safe operation, but any master accessing flash data while the flush is in progress will be stalled until completion.
+Flushing the cache whilst accessing flash data (perhaps initiating the flush on one core whilst another core may be executing code from flash data) is a safe operation, but any master accessing flash data while the flush is in progress will be stalled until completion.
+The flush is implemented by zeroing the cache tag memory using an internal counter, which takes around 2000 clock cycles.